ola-dim/de_web_scraping/README.md

 Data engineering task on web scraping

 # Web Scraping Process
-The following steps was taken to gathere data from hotels.ng
+The following steps was taken to gather data from hotels.ng:
-    .

     Get the URL
-    . connect using the #requests module
+    connect using the #requests module